This episode is titled, “Not Really an Apology.”

 After attending school in Rome, Irenaeus went out as a missionary to Southern Gaul.
 He served as an elder in a couple churches that witnessed the heavy persecution born by the believers there during the reign of Marcus Aurelius.

 It was during this time that the Montanist controversy broke.
 We talked about them in a previous episode.
 Here’s where we find out it was an issue many churches weighed in on.
 One faction thought the Montanists ought to be declared heretical and banned.
 Others found their theology aberrant but didn’t qualify as heresy.
 They thought the Montanists ought to be reined in, not kicked out.

-The churches of Southern Gaul were of this second persuasion and sent Irenaeus to Rome to voice their opinion to the Church there in AD 178.
-When Irenaeus returned home to Lyon, he learned Bishop Pothinus had been martyred.
-He was selected to fill the Bishop’s place.
+The churches of Southern Gaul were of this second persuasion and in AD 178 sent Irenaeus to Rome to voice their opinion.
+When Irenaeus returned to Lyon, he learned its Bishop had been martyred.
+He was selected to fill his place.

-From then till his death in abt 192, Irenaeus stayed a very busy man.
+From then till his death in 14 yrs later, Irenaeus stayed a busy man.
 He was a prolific writer and tireless pastor & missionary.

-Irenæus proved to be a great asset for the Church in the later 2nd C. and provided a solid foundation for the Church of the next 2 centuries.
-While he confessed to struggle w/the native language of Gaul, he was a master of Greek.
-He was adept at using Greek culture, language and thought forms in the defense of the Faith and helped lay a philosophical & theological foundation later church leaders would draw on.
+Irenæus proved to be a great asset for the Church in the later 2nd C and provided a solid foundation for the Church of the next 2 centuries.
+While he struggles w/the native language of Gaul, he was a master of Greek.
+He was adept at using Greek culture, language and thought forms in the defense of the Faith and helped lay a philosophical & theological foundation later church leaders drew on.